Islam in Qatar: Eid

 Eid festivities in Qatar take place during significant dates in the Islamic lunar calendar.
 The two key holidays are Eid al-Fitr and Eid al-Adha.
 Eid al-Fitr, which means the "festivity of breaking the fast", takes place on the first day of the tenth month post-Ramadan.
 This event denotes the conclusion of fasting and promotes philanthropy.
 This nationwide holiday witnesses day-time closures of educational institutions, offices, and commercial establishments.
 Lively exhibitions and participatory happenings take place at shopping centers and public arenas.
 Applying henna is customary for Qatari women during Eid al-Fitr.
 The inaugural Eid Al-Fitr Festival, organized by Qatar Tourism, was launched on 4 May 2022 and lasted for three days.
 Celebrations were held on the Doha Corniche featuring performances from Qatari and Arab musicians.
 It is estimated that about 10,000 to 15,000 spectators attended the festivities each day.

 Eid al-Adha, known as the "celebration of sacrifice", aligns with the conclusion of Hajj, the pilgrimage to Mecca.
-This event, observed on the tenth day of Dhu al-Hijja, commemorates the narrative of Ibrahim's sacrificial act.
+This event, observed on the tenth day of Dhu'l-Hijja, commemorates the narrative of Ibrahim's sacrificial act.
 Families convene for prayers and feasts during this event.
 Traditional customs entail the donation of meat from sacrificial livestock to kinfolk and the underprivileged.

-Throughout Eid festivities, children traverse neighborhoods, exchanging greetings and collecting their Eidiyah, a customary monetary gift.
+Throughout Eid festivities, children traverse neighborhoods, exchanging greetings and collecting their eidiyah, a customary monetary gift.
 They recite folk songs and phrases while going door to door.
 Eid salutations like "Eid Mubarak" and "Eid Saeed" convey blessings and joy, while "Kul 'am wa enta bi-khair" extends wishes for good health and prosperity.